jured/Algator/README.md

 ## About the ALGator

-ALGator facilitates automatic algorithm evaluation process by executing algorithms' implementations on the given predefined sets of test cases and analyzing various indicators of the execution.
+ALGator facilitates automatic algorithm evaluation process by executing implementations of the algorithms on the given predefined sets of test cases and analyzing various indicators of the execution.
 To use the ALGator, user defines a project including the definition of the problem to be solved, sets of test cases, parameters